michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

   }
 }
 ```
 This brings up some interesting findings.
-First thing I notice, is that excess deaths for the 0-24 age group are actually negative!
+The first thing I noticed is that excess deaths for the 0-24 age group are actually negative!
 How can this be?
 I have few guesses:

 1. This age group tends to be the most risk-loving group.
 Since both the public and private sectors of society have been implementing pandemic-halting strategies, there are way less chances to be risky.
 A [UC Davis study](https://www.ucdavis.edu/news/california-covid-19-traffic-report-finds-silver-lining/) found that fatal car accidents in 2020 have decreased by half, and just by looking at differences in car insurance prices with age groups, we can assume pretty safely that a lot of car accidents occur from these risk-loving teenagers.